 We were really lucky.
-When our son was still pretty little we had trusted family that would come by and watch him while he napped so we could get out of the house for a quick cup of coffee and some fresh air.
+When our son was still pretty little, we had trusted family that would come by and watch him while he napped so we could get out of the house for a quick cup of coffee and some fresh air.
 As he grew, we put a high priority on being able to take time every now and then to spend just as a couple, because date nights are important and reconnecting in that way can work wonders on a relationship.

-2. No baby talk.
+2. Avoid baby talk.
 And I’m not talking about the romantic kind.
 Try to keep your conversations away from talking about the baby.
 Talk about friends, dreams, goals, things you want to do, things you love about the other person, work, whatever.
-Re-connect with your partner and try to be 100% focused on them for this short amount of time.
+Reconnect with your partner and try to be 100% focused on them for this short amount of time.
 If they do the same, you’ll both recharge your love batteries. ;)

 3. Try not to talk about who is more tired or who is more busy.
 Those types of conversations seem to happen pretty naturally when you’re a new parent, but they really aren’t that productive and can lead to hurt feelings.
 Instead, focus on the positive.
 It will make the whole night more fun!

 4. Remember it’s a date!
 Make sure to schedule it in advance for a day and time that works great for both of you so you can both be ready and excited.